The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 This is one of those loops that continues to feed on itself.

-Estrogen causes mast cells to release histamine.
+Estrogen causes even more histamine release.
 The rising histamine levels produce more estrogen.
 And then the loop comes back around again.
 Estrogen triggers the mast cells to make more histamine.
 And on and on …

-Estrogen can reduce an important histamine-degrading enzyme called Diamine Oxidase (DAO).
-DAO is produced naturally in your body to break down histamine.
+Excess estrogen can reduce an important histamine degrading enzyme called diamine oxidase (DAO).
+This DAO enzyme is produced naturally in your body to break down histamine.

-If your body doesn’t produce enough DAO to keep up with the histamine load, that can lead to histamine intolerance.
+If your body doesn’t produce enough DAO to keep up with your histamine load, that can lead to Histamine Intolerance.

 Progesterone Balance